coverclock/com-diag-diminuto/README.md

-Diminuto ("tiny") is an open source library of systems programming functions and tools written in C to simplify the writing of device drivers, daemons, and systems applications for the Linux operating system.
+Diminuto ("tiny") is an open source library of systems programming functions and tools written in C to simplify the writing of device drivers, daemons, and systems applications for the Linux operating system with the GNU C library and compilers.
 It has found its way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
 Diminuto includes a suite of unit tests that are used to validate features when they change, and a suite of functional tests that require a purpose-built hardware test fixture used to validate features that depend on hardware (like GPIO).

 This software is an original work of its author.